craigness24/macos/readme.md

 ## TODO
-[x] Always maintain brew installed packages the same as the brew vars list - even when removed
+[x] Always maintain brew installed packages the same as the brew vars list - even when removed. compare `brew leaves` and `brew ls --casks -1` against brew vars

-  * compare `brew leaves` and `brew ls --casks -1` against brew vars [] Auto remove taps when removed from config
+[] Auto remove taps when removed from config

 [] Cleanup dotfile symlinks when removed from vars